Little Ice Age: North America

 Historians agree that when colonists settled at Jamestown, it was one of the coldest periods in the last 1000 years.
 Drought was also a problem in North America during the Little Ice Age, and the settlers arrived in Roanoke during the largest drought of the past 800 years.
 Tree ring studies by the University of Arkansas discovered that many colonists arrived at the beginning of a seven-year drought.
 The droughts also decreased the Native American populations and led to conflict because of food scarcity.
 English colonists at Roanoke forced Native Americans of Ossomocomuck to share their depleted supplies with them.
-That led to warfare between the two groups, and Native American cities were destroyed.
+That led to warfare between the two groups, and Native American towns were destroyed.
 That cycle would repeat itself many times at Jamestown.
 The combination of fighting and cold weather also led to the spread of diseases.
 The colder weather helped the parasites brought by Europeans in mosquitoes to develop faster.
 That in turn led to many malaria deaths among Native Americans.

-In 1642, Thomas Gorges wrote that between 1637 and 1645, colonists in Maine (then part of Massachusetts) experienced horrendous weather conditions.
+Thomas Gorges wrote that between 1637 and 1645, colonists in Maine (then part of Massachusetts) experienced horrendous weather conditions.
 In June 1637, temperatures were so high that numerous European settlers died; travelers were forced to travel at night to stay cool.
-Gorges also wrote that the winter of 1641–42 was “piercingly Intolerable” and that no Englishman or Native American had ever seen anything like it.
+Gorges also wrote that the winter of 1641–1642 was "piercingly Intolerable" and that no Englishman or Native American had ever seen anything like it.
 He also stated that the Massachusetts Bay had frozen as far as one could see, and that horse carriages now roamed where ships used to be.
 He stated that the summers of 1638 and 1639 were very short, cold, and wet, which compounded food scarcity for a few years.
 To make matters worse, creatures like caterpillars and pigeons fed on crops and devastated harvests.
 Every year about which Gorges wrote featured unusual weather patterns, including high precipitation, drought, and extreme cold or heat.

 Many inhabitants of North America had their own theories about the extreme weather.
 The colonist Ferdinando Gorges blamed the cold weather on cold ocean winds.
 Humphrey Gilbert tried to explain Newfoundland's icy and foggy weather by saying that the Earth drew cold vapors from the ocean and drew them west.
 Many others had their own theories for North America being so much colder than Europe; their observations and hypotheses offer insight on the Little Ice Age's effects in North America.